astsu777/bootstrap/README.md

 * **dfloc**: this variable defines where the installed dotfiles need to be stored.
 Default value is *$HOME/.dotfiles*
 * **dfrepo**: this variable indicates what repository of dotfiles needs to be installed (this points to [my dotfiles](https://github.com/GSquad934/dotfiles))
 * **scriptsloc**: this variable defines where custom scripts will be stored.
 Personally, I use this to auto-create this folder so my dotfiles will deploy scripts there and add this folder to my *&#36;PATH*.
 Default value is *$HOME/.local/bin*
+* **resourcesloc**: this variable defines where resources to be used by custom scripts are located (Ex.: a list of all unicode characters)
 * **gitrepoloc**: this variable defines where cloned Git repositories will be stored.
 Default value is *$HOME/.sources/repos*
 * **wallpapers**: this variable indicates what repository of wallpapers can be downloaded
 * **wallpapersloc**: this variable defines where downloaded wallpapers will be stored.
 Default value is *$HOME/.local/share/wallpapers*